Dutch police chief Andy Kraag revealed in an interview this month that three out of four of his detectives are working on drug cases.

 Not all crimes are the same

 Police will argue not all crimes are reported and not all crimes are the same.
-Vandalizing a busstop and smuggling 500 kilos of cocaine are both counted as “a” crime.
+Vandalizing a busstop and smuggling 500 kilograms of cocaine are both counted as “a” crime.
 That doesn’t mean they deserve equal police time.

 So I compare drugs with another underreported but high-impact crime: sexual assault.
 Reportedly 1.1 percent of all crimes, experts believe the real figure is at least ten times that.
 When asked which crimes police should prioritize, most Dutch people would rank sexual violence in second place after murder.